-In this post I am going to go through the code for a relatively simple R Shiny app that will predict Google Ads transactions and cpa (cost per acquisition) for three months plus the current month.
-There will be a graph and a table of values and four sliders to adjust spend for the current month and the coming three months.
+In this post I am going to go through the code for a relatively simple R Shiny app.
+It will predict Google Ads transactions and CPA (cost per acquisition).
+This will be for three months plus the current month.
+I will add a graph and a table of values, as well as four sliders.
+These are to adjust spend for the current month and the following three months.
 You’ll have to experiment with the app to get it to run the way you would like.

 It can be a challenge to identify poor performing Google Ads.
 R can help by using statistics to find ads that should be replaced.

 Excel is great for spreadsheet use.
 R is great for data analysis, reporting, data visualization and modeling.
 I can remember taking accounting in college, when I was not aware of Excel (it was a long time ago).
 We used sheets of paper that we had to adjust manually (erasers were invaluable).
 Some of the figures were adjusted so many times, that the paper would wear through.